 - 11. What is the suggested timetable for the close of submissions if the case is to go ahead on documents alone or for a hearing if that is appropriate? - 12.
 What is the estimated length of the hearing, if any? - 13.
 Which witnesses of fact and experts is it anticipated will be called at the hearing, if there is to be one?
 Will interpreters be required at the hearing for any witnesses? - 14.
 Is it appropriate for a hearing date to be fixed now?
-(Save in exceptional circumstances, a hearing date will not be fixed until the preparation of the case is sufficiently advanced to enable the duration of the hearing to be properly estimated; this will normally be after disclosure of documents has been substantially completed.) - 15. (a) What are the estimated costs of each party - (i) up to completion of this Questionnaire; and - (ii) through to the end of the reference? - (b) Is this an appropriate case for the tribunal to cap costs, and if so why and at what level? - 16.
-Does any party consider that it is entitled to security for costs and, if so, in what amount? - 17.
-Are there any orders which are now sought? - 18.
-Have the parties considered whether mediation might be worthwhile?
+(Save in exceptional circumstances, a hearing date will not be fixed until the preparation of the case is sufficiently advanced to enable the duration of the hearing to be properly estimated; this will normally be after disclosure of documents has been substantially completed.) - 15.
+Is it contemplated that the hearing should take the form of a virtual, or semi-virtual hearing (e.g. being conducted wholly or partially by video conference)?
+If so, what arrangements are contemplated? - 16. (a) What are the estimated costs of each party - (i) up to completion of this Questionnaire; and - (ii) through to the end of the reference?